slyrus/soiree/blog/cl-vcard-overview.md

 _to_, we need to consider what we're transforming the data _from_ and how to do so.
-A simple, hand-coded recursive descent parser would probably be the most straightforward way to go, but I'm exceedingly lazy and wante someone else to do the bulk of the heavy lifting of parsing for me.
+A simple, hand-coded recursive descent parser would probably be the most straightforward way to go, but I'm exceedingly lazy and wanted someone else to do the bulk of the heavy lifting of parsing for me.
 Enter Jakub Higersberger's awesome [parser-combinator]() library, inspired by Haskell's [parsec](http://www.haskell.org/haskellwiki/Parsec) monadic